Common download errors

 Here are a few reasons why you might see the message above:

 - Malware: If your computer is infected with malware it may cause your download to fail.
-Learn more about malware and how to remove malware

 - Malfunctioning antivirus software: Some antivirus programs support on-access scanning of files.
 If you have on-access scanning and it is enabled, try disabling download scanning temporarily until you resolve the issue with your antivirus software.